sam-wee/edb-osp/_resources/0-covid-19.md

 permalink: /resources/covid-19/
 ---

 In light of the COVID-19 situation, please stay safe wherever you are.
 Our priority is to make sure that YOU, as a Singaporean or a friend of Singapore, are well-supported in this time of uncertainty, wherever you may be.
 Here's what you need to know [if you're returning home](#returning-home), [based overseas](#based-overseas), or if you want to be keep abreast of [Singapore's COVID-19 situation](#latest-news).
+For further queries, drop us an email [here](mailto:hello@singaporeglobalnetwork.com).

 ### <a id="returning-home"></a> If you're returning home

 - Singaporeans and PRs will always be welcome home, however, please take note of [Singapore's latest border control measures](https://www.ica.gov.sg/covid-19).

+- All long-term pass holders will require an entry approval before entering or returning to Singapore from 29 Mar, 11.59pm, [submit your application for entry to ICA via email](mailto:_nCoV_request@ica.gov.sg).

-- Travellers (residents and long-term pass holders included) will have to submit their declaration via the [SG Arrival Card (SGAC) e-Service](https://icaeservices.ica.gov.sg/sgarrivalcard/).
+- Travellers (residents and long-term pass holders included) must submit their declaration via the [SG Arrival Card (SGAC) e-Service](https://icaeservices.ica.gov.sg/sgarrivalcard/).
 Comply with requests for nasal swab tests at immigration checkpoints if you are asked to, even if you are asymptomatic.

 - Serve out your 14-day Stay-Home Notice (SHN) upon entering Singapore.
 We know you miss your loved ones, but please practice safe distancing.
 If possible, stay at a temporary accommodation.
 View the special rates we've negotiated with the hotels [here](http://go.gov.sg/sgn-shnaccom) or download the list [here](/docs/Hotel-Accommodation-Rates-for-Returning-Overseas-Singaporeans.pdf).

-- **It is mandatory for all Singaporeans returning from US and UK and arriving from 25 Mar 2359 onwards to stay at dedicated hotels for the duration of their SHN period.** Those who are affected do not need to apply or make any bookings.
+- **It is mandatory for all Singaporeans returning from US and UK and arriving from 25 Mar, 11.59pm onwards to stay at dedicated hotels for the duration of their SHN period.** Those who are affected do not need to apply or make any bookings.
 You may contact the SHN helpline at +65 6812 5555 for more information.
-You may refer to our FAQs [here](/docs/FAQs-for-Returning-Singaporeans.pdf).
+Refer to our FAQs [here](/docs/FAQs-for-Returning-Singaporeans.pdf) for more information.

 - Maintain a record of who you come into close contact with.
 Example: Take note of the taxi or private hire vehicle number.
 [Download TraceTogether](http://go.gov.sg/traceapp) for better contact tracing efforts if you have a SG number.
 This can be your friend /parent's phone number.